 Here’s a few ideas to get you started:

-- Practice Self-Care – When you’re taking care of yourself – getting enough sleep, drinking water, reading a book you love, journaling, etc – you’re able to take care of others and handle stress better.
+- Practice self-care – When you’re taking care of yourself – getting enough sleep, drinking water, reading a book you love, journaling, etc – you’re able to take care of others and handle stress better.
 Mark your calendar!
 July 24 is International Self-Care Day.
-Learn more about how to practice self-care.

-- Take a Walk or Workout– you may meet some neighbors you didn’t know you had and there’s an added benefit of some physical activity.
+- Take a walk or work out– you may meet some neighbours you didn’t know you had and there’s an added benefit of some physical activity.

 - Volunteer – donate some time to a local charity or group.
 Not only will you feel great for helping, but you may also make a new friend or a group of friends with common passions and interests.

-- Call a Friend and Catch Up – Don’t skip the opportunity to reach out and tell an old (or new) friend that something reminded you of them.
+- Call an old friend (or a new friend) to catch up – Don’t skip the opportunity to reach out and tell an old (or new) friend that something reminded you of them.

 “Health is a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity.” – World Health Organization, 1948